 He is passionate about improving education outcomes in India and about the role of the arts in cross-disciplinary learning.
 Rajiv has a Master’s degree in Business Administration from XLRI, Jamshedpur, with a Gold Medal in Marketing.
 He received his Bachelor’s Degree in Engineering (Computer Science) from the Birla Institute of Technology, Mesra.

-Sangeeta Gole is an Education Specialist with extensive experience in teaching, training and evaluating schools in rural and urban India.
-She regularly holds training programmes and mentors principals and teachers all over the country as an advisor to Art1st.
+Sangeeta Gole is an Education Specialist with deep experience in teaching, training and evaluating schools in both rural and urban India.
+She regularly holds training programmes and mentors principals and teachers all over the country as the advisor to Art1st.